Raffaella Carrà (born Raffaella Maria Roberta Pelloni, 18 June 1943 - 5 July 2021) was probably the most famous Italian showwoman ever.

 - Named After Somebody Famous: Her stage surname was taken from painter Carlo Carrà.

 - Really Gets Around: The most famous example is "Tanti auguri".Ma girando la mia terra io mi sono convinta che non c'è odio, non c'è guerra, finché a letto l'amore c'è.Meaning

 - It's not "Com'è bello far l'amore da Trieste in giù" or a variation thereof, it's "Tanti auguri" ("Cheers").

 - Bob Sinclar's remix of "A far l'amore comincia tu" is titled simply "Far l'amore".

 - Sex Is Good: Read this page and do the math.

 - She's Got Legs: Just look at the page image.

 - Signature Move: The sudden backbend accentuated by a drum roll, appearing in "Tanti auguri", "Tuca tuca" and "A far l'amore comincia tu".

-- Silver Fox: She's still a looker despite pushing 80 (though the "silver" part is defied, as she still dyes her hair blond).
+- Silver Fox: She was still a looker despite pushing 80 (though the "silver" part is defied, as she still dyed her hair blond).

 - Spiritual Antithesis: "Forte forte forte" and "A far l'amore comincia tu" were released as two sides of the same single and they're both love songs, but in the former Raffaella takes the role of a submissive girlfriend, while in the latter she's much more assertive towards her man.